dpjanes/homestar-nest/README.md

 # API Keys

 This requires an API Key from Nest.
-This is easy to
+This is easy to do: [start here](https://developer.echonest.com/account/register).

 # Quick Start

-Set the temperature to 20 celcius
+Set the temperature to 20 celsius

 	$ npm install -g homestar ## with 'sudo' if error
 	$ homestar setup